fairlearn/fairlearn/docs/user_guide/assessment.rst

 variable is statistically independent of sensitive attributes conditional on D. Simply aggregating outcomes across high-level categories can be misleading when the data can be further disaggregated.
-More granular categories generally contain smaller sample sizes, and it can be more difficult to establish that trends seen in very small samples are not due to random chance.
 It's important to review metrics across these more graular categories, if they exist, to verify that disparate outcomes persist across all levels of aggregation.

+However, more granular categories generally contain smaller sample sizes, and it can be more difficult to establish that trends seen in very small samples are not due to random chance.
 We also recommend watching out for the `multiple comparisons problem <https://stats.libretexts.org/Bookshelves/Applied_Statistics/Book%3A_Biological_Statistics_(McDonald)/06%3A_Multiple_Tests/6.01%3A_Multiple_Comparisons>`_, which states that the more statistical inferences are made, the more erroneous those inferences will become.
 For example, in the case